 MSMEs in India are engaged in manufacturing several defence components and products.
 Here is an exhaustive list of some salient items:

-- Sarvatra Kavach: Portable an all-weather modular bullet-resistant jacket.
+- Sarvatra Kavach: A Portable an all-weather, modular bullet-resistant jacket.

 - LED-based Taxi, Landing, and Navigation Lights: Used for aeroplanes and naval vessels.